-The Texas Aggravated Assault law requires the state’s attorneys to first prove the offense of Assault and then also that either the assault caused serious bodily injury (often abbreviated “Agg Assault SBI“) or was perpetrated with a deadly weapon (often abbreviated “AA/DW“).
+The Texas Aggravated Assault law requires the state’s attorneys to prove the elements of the Assault offense and also proe that either the assault caused serious bodily injury (often abbreviated “Agg Assault SBI“) or was perpetrated with a deadly weapon (often abbreviated “AA/DW“).

 One important difference between the offense of Assault and the offense of Aggravated Assault is that a “simple” Assault is typically a misdemeanor offense, and Aggravated Assault is a felony offense.
-However, there are an increasing number of scenarios in which “simple” Assault can be punished as a felony.
-Although a conviction for Aggravated Assault is usually punishable as a second degree felony, certain circumstances can result in an enhancement to a first degree felony offense, carrying a range of punishment of up to life in prison.
+However, there are an increasing number of scenarios in which “simple” Assault can be enhanced to the felony level.
+Although a conviction for Aggravated Assault is punishable as a second degree felony by default, certain circumstances can result in an enhancement to a first degree felony offense, carrying a range of punishment of up to life in prison.

 The Aggravated Assault law was amended in 2023 to include an enhancements for offenses that caused a traumatic brain or spine injury that resulted in a persistent vegetative state or irreversible paralysis and for mass shootings.
 Read more about this in the enhancement section below.